A-Breeze/premierconverter/README.md

 ## Important notes
 This is a project for interest only, for training purposes, so it is *highly unlikely* that I will accept contributions on GitHub from the general public.
 I am going through the steps *as if* this were a real-life project, as realistically as possible.

 **Work in progress**: The functionality is not complete, so may not work as intended.
 Even following these instructions to install and use the app is *at own risk*.
 See the project's [LICENSE](#LICENSE).
-Of particular concern is the current lack of automated tests, which increases the introducing bugs when updates are made.
+Of particular concern is the current lack of automated tests, which increases the risk of introducing bugs when updates are made.

 <p align="right"><a href="#top">Back to top</a></p>